 Finally, be a part of the holiday.
 Your Christmas photos are going to look odd years from now if there aren't any photos of you with your family.
 Join in, pass the camera and be a part of the story.

-Also, don’t spend the entire day taking photos.
-You want to get some moments, not miss out entirely on your family Christmas.
+Also, don't spend the entire day taking photos.
+You want to get some moments, and not miss out entirely on your family Christmas.